emiestevarena/OpenCATe/README.md

 2. Try not to leave blank lines, so that the program runs smoother.

 # Setting glossary.txt file
-1. "source.txt" is the file expected to import a glossary.
+1. "glossary.txt" is the file expected to import a glossary.
 Such file must be created in the same directory as the .jar file (or Main.java if executting from .replit.)
 2. Each line shall be treated as an entry.
 3. First input the source term, then add a backlash and, finally, the target term (eg.: "salario\wage".)
 4. No space should be left before or after the backlash, and no blank lines should be left either.